Icinga/icingaweb2-module-training/doc/30-Working-with-Forms.md

 ## Extending the AssetTable

 Finally, we need to add links to our `AssetTable`.
-This will enable the user to click in a serial number to open the Asset tab:
+This will enable the user to click on a serial number to open the Asset tab:

 ```php
 $l = new Link($asset->serial_no, Url::fromPath('training/asset/', ['serial' => $asset->serial_no]));